noborus/ov/README.md

 ov --exec -- eza -l
 ```

-It is useful to use the `--notify-eof` option together with exec mode to get notified when the command finishes,
+It is useful to use the `--notify-eof` option together with exec mode to get notified when the command finishes.
-especially for long-running commands like make.
+This is especially helpful for long-running commands like make.

 ```console
 ov --notify-eof --exec -- make